Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Estimation and Inference

 Note that this IPW estimator is a special case of $\hat{\psi}_{inc.pi}$ where $\hat{m}_s$ is set to zero for all $s \leq t$.

-However, developing the above inverse-weighted $Z$-estimators with the desired theoretical property requires both strong parametric assumptions and strong empirical process conditions (e.g., Donsker-type or low entropy conditions) that restrict the flexibility of the nuisance estimators.
-The latter is due to using the data twice (once for estimating the nuisance functions, again for estimating the bias, i.e., the average of the uncentered influence function), which can cause overfitting.
-Hence, to avoid this downside and to make our estimator more practically useful, we use sample splitting, following \cite{zheng10,chernozhukov16double,Kennedy17,robins2008estimation}.
-As will be seen shortly, sample splitting allows us to avoid empirical process conditions even when all the nuisance functions $\bm{\eta}$ are arbitrarily flexibly estimated; bias-corrected influence function-based estimators allow us to withstand slower rates for nuisance estimation while attaining faster rates for estimation of the parameter of interest.
+However, the above inverse-weighted or plug-in $Z$-estimators typically require both strong parametric assumptions and empirical process conditions (e.g., Donsker-type or low entropy conditions) that restrict the flexibility of the nuisance estimators.
+Especially, the latter is due to using the data twice (once for estimating the nuisance functions, again for estimating the bias, i.e., the average of the uncentered influence function), thus can cause overfitting.
+To avoid this downside and make our estimator more practically useful, here we use sample splitting \citep{zheng10,chernozhukov16double,Kennedy17,robins2008estimation}.
+As will be seen shortly, sample splitting allows us to avoid complex empirical process conditions even when all the nuisance functions $\bm{\eta}$ are arbitrarily flexibly estimated.
+Further, bias-corrected influence function-based estimators allow us to withstand slower rates for nuisance estimation while attaining faster rates for estimation of the parameter of interest.

-In order to allow slower than $\sqrt{n}$ rates and non-Donsker complex nuisance estimation, we randomly split the observations $(Z_1, ..., Z_n)$ into $K$ disjoint groups, using a random variable $S_i$, $i=1,...,n$, drawn independently of the data, where each $S_i \in \{1,...,K\}$ denotes the group membership for unit $i$.
+Now we give an algorithm allowing slower than $\sqrt{n}$ rates and non-Donsker complex nuisance estimation as follows.
+First, we randomly split the observations $(Z_1, ..., Z_n)$ into $K$ disjoint groups, using a random variable $S_i$, $i=1,...,n$, drawn independently of the data, where each $S_i \in \{1,...,K\}$ denotes the group membership for unit $i$.
 Then our proposed estimator is given by